 "Circular Screen alone." |

-Moire fragments.
+Moiré fragments.

-"Moire Pentagon Paired" in DAAP. |
+"Moiré Pentagon Paired" in DAAP. |

-The second model shows the moire fragment repeated and inverted in "Moire Screen" installed in the Cincinnati Gas and Electric Co Headquarters Building in 1988.
+The second model shows the Moiré fragment repeated and inverted in "Moiré Screen" installed in the Cincinnati Gas and Electric Co Headquarters Building in 1988.
 Visit this link for views of the installation and model.

-"Moire Screen element." |
+"Moiré Screen Element." |

 The third model was installed as a group of five arranged sequentially on each edge as my contribution to the Mathematics section of Intersculpt 2007 in DAAP.

-"Moire Fragment" |
+"Moiré Fragment" |

-"Moire Fragment x 5" in DAAP. |
+"Moiré Fragment x 5" in DAAP. |